mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 EQUIPMENT, SHIPS AND OTHER MATTERS The Travellers have been stripped of all equipment and have nothing except clothing and footwear.
 Bags, each containing a towel and other toiletries, are left on the bunks for the new prisoners.
 Any equipment that the Travellers brought out of the pocket universe is now being stored in the storeroom on A deck.

 If the Travellers left the pocket universe on the Droyne rocket, then it was abandoned and burned up in the atmosphere of Boughene.
-However, if they escaped on the _Star Hunter_ , then it is now in orbit five kilometres away from the Gash.
+However, if they escaped on the _Star Hunter_ , then it is now in orbit five kilometers away from the Gash.

 #### LIFE IN PRISON